lammas321/lammOS-LethalCompany/README.md

 - A synced config to allow you to change the maximum amount of items on the delivery dropship, as well as change the prices for every moon, item, and unlockable.

 ## What's Planned
+- Sorting commands into categories, mainly for how they show up when using the `>HELP` command, either based on function or by mod that adds them.
+- The ability to create saveable macros and run them, which would execute a series of commands you tell it to.
+- Adding back purchase and routing confirmation screens as a config option.
+- Fixing the possibility of any desyncing or inconsistencies occuring caused by other mods, so that the `>RELOAD` command doesn't need to be used.
 - Showing the entity's base health when viewing one using the `>BESTIARY` command.
-- Fixing the possibility of any desyncing or inconsistencies occuring caused by other mods, so that the `>RELOAD` command doesn't need to be used.
-- The ability to create saveable macros and run them, which would execute a series of commands you tell it to.
-- Sorting commands into categories, mainly for how they show up when using the `>HELP` command, either based on function or by mod that adds them.
-- Potentially adding back purchase and routing confirmation screens as a config option.
 - Implementing command history using the up and down arrow keys.
 Like [Terminal_History by NotAtomicBomb](https://thunderstore.io/c/lethal-company/p/NotAtomicBomb/Terminal_History/)
 - Switching between radar targets using the left and right arrow keys.
 Like [FastSwitchPlayerViewInRadar by kRYstall9](https://thunderstore.io/c/lethal-company/p/kRYstall9/FastSwitchPlayerViewInRadar/)
 - Being able to use a walkie talkie while on the terminal.
 Like [TermSpeak by KodiCraft](https://thunderstore.io/c/lethal-company/p/KodiCraft/TermSpeak/)